enso-org/enso/docs/language-server/protocol-language-server.md

  * @param lastModifiedTime last modified time
  * @param kind type of [[FileSystemObject]], can be: `Directory`, `File`, `Other`
  * @param byteSize size in bytes
- * @param checksum: The SHA3-224 checksum of the file or directory contents.
  */
 interface FileAttributes {
   creationTime: UTCDateTime;